exponential-idle-guides/exponential-idle-guides/README.md

 - Front matter data which describes some things about the page.
 This is written in yaml format.

+Example is below, but it can vary depending on guide type.

 ```text
 ---
 title: <title>